We're doing this for fun. I'm not about fancy websites or high tech stuff, just a "back to the basics" fed, really.

 * The World Title is, of course, the highest Title in WCF.
 All World Title matches will be judged with a 2 RP limit.

-* There are several secondary titles in WCF.
-They are the Television Title, Hardcore Title, Alpha Title, People's Title, and Internet Title.
-There are also Tag Team Championships and Trios Championships.
+* There are several other titles in the WCF.
+They are the Omega Title, Television Title, Hardcore Title, Alpha Title, People's Title, and Internet Title.
+There are also Tag Team Championships.

 * The Hardcore Title is a Title for people who don't want to be bound by the RP limits; Hardcore Title matches will have NO RP limit or word count limit.
 The three hour rule does apply, however.

 * The Television Title must be defended on every single show, and focus on shorter roleplays.
 Roleplays for TV Title matches are expected to be no more than 2,000 words.
 Word count can go slightly over that but it shouldn't be by much.

 * The Alpha Title is only eligible to people who have never won a belt in WCF before.
-If you hold it for two months, you can cash it in and vacate it for a shot at any belt besides the World Title belt; if you hold it for three months, you can cash it in for a shot at the WCF World Heavyweight Championship.
+If you hold it for two months, you can cash it in and vacate it for a shot at the Omega Championship.